gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 # Automatically Compute Inertia Tensor Proposal

 * **Authors**:
-Jasmeet Singh `<jasmeet0915@gmail.com>`, Addisu Taddese `<addisu@openrobotics.org>`, Dharini Dutia `<dharinidutia@intrinsic.ai>`
+Jasmeet Singh `<jasmeet0915@gmail.com>`, Addisu Taddese `<addisu@openrobotics.org>`, Dharini Dutia `<dharinidutia@openrobotics.org>`
 * **Status**: Draft
 * **SDFormat Version**: 1.11
 * **`libSDFormat` Version**: 14.X

 ## Introduction

-This proposal suggests adding new attributes and elements to support the automatic calculation of Moments of Inertia and Products of Inertia for a link in SDFormat 1.11.
+This proposal suggests adding new attributes and elements to support the automatic calculation of [Moments of Inertia and Products of Inertia](https://en.wikipedia.org/wiki/List_of_moments_of_inertia) for a link in SDFormat 1.11.
 It also proposes adding support for parsing these elements and attributes in libsdformat14.

 Setting physically plausible values for inertial parameters is crucial for an accurate simulation.
 However, these parameters are often complex to comprehend and visualize.
-Therefore, incorporating native support for the automatic calculation of inertial parameters of a link through the SDF specification would enable simulators that utilize SDFormat to provide an enhanced and smoother workflow.
+And users may tend to enter wrong values leading to incorrect simulation.
+Therefore, native support for calculating inertial parameters through SDF specification would enable accurate simulations in simulators that use SDFormat.

 ## Document summary